 “Democracy will be a farce unless individuals are trained to think for themselves, to judge independently, to be critical, to be able to detect subtle propaganda and the motives which inspire it.” — John Dewey, “American Education Past and Future,” 1931

-I part of an exciting new project, the Citizen Critics collective.
-I can be found there as both a writer and as the lead desk editor for Terrorism and Middle East policy.
+I part of an exciting new project, working as an Associate Editor with the Citizen Critics collective.
+I can also be found there as a writer and as the lead desk editor for Terrorism and Middle East policy.
 Our mission statement is as follows: